rhyligar1/it202-project3/README.txt

 What kinda works:
 1) Health replenishing is supposed to increase by 1 or 2 depending on the level but it shoots up way too far.

+Other Notes:
+The Javascript file contains the same code as the <script></script> in the HTML.
+I was having pushing issues from Codio.